-Out of respect for Paul Newman, who died in 2008, Doc Hudson Hornet from Cars (2006) is not included in Cars 2 (2011).
+Out of respect for Paul Newman, who died in 2008, Doc Hudson Hornet from Cars (2006) is not included in this movie.
 An early scene implies that Hudson has died.
-However, Fillmore the VW van, once voiced by George Carlin who also died in 2008, appears here voiced by Lloyd Sherr.
-Red the fire truck, once voiced by Joe Ranft who died in 2005, also appears, but doesn't have any dialogue or vocalizations.
+However, Fillmore the Volkswagen van, once voiced by George Carlin, who also died in 2008, appears here, voiced by Lloyd Sherr.
+Red the fire truck, once voiced by Joe Ranft, who died in 2005, also appears, but doesn't have any dialogue or vocalizations.

-SERIES TRADEMARK: The Pizza Planet truck (appears in every Pixar film) appears twice: as a guest on the Tire Talk TV show and as a spectator near the end of the film (while Mater was flying on jet packs).
+FRANCHISE TRADEMARK: The Pizza Planet truck (appears in nearly every Pixar film) appears twice: as a guest on the Tire Talk television show, and as a spectator near the end of the film (while Mater was flying on jetpacks).

-HIDDEN MICKEY: Luigi's family are all variants of the Fiat 500, a popular small car produced in Italy from 1936-1955.
-The car was nicknamed 'Topolino' which is the Italian name for Mickey Mouse.
+HIDDEN MICKEY: Luigi's family are all variants of the Fiat 500, a popular small car produced in Italy from 1936 through today.
+The car was nicknamed "Topolino", which is the Italian name for Mickey Mouse.
 This is why Luigi's uncle is called Uncle Topolino.

 Professor Z is a Zündapp Janus, a strange German microcar made by the Zündapp motorcycle company from 1957-1958.
-The name 'Janus' came from the Roman god, based on the unusual design of having the doors at the front and rear - passengers in the rear faced backwards.
-It had a 250cc engine with an optimistic top speed of around 50MPH and, due to the unusual weight configuration, handled very poorly.
+The name "Janus" came from the Roman god, based on the unusual design of having the doors at the front and rear, passengers in the rear faced backwards.
+It had a 250cc engine, with an optimistic top speed of around fifty miles per hour, and, due to the unusual weight configuration, handled very poorly.